 Poor economic conditions and limited access to healthcare are important problems because of their massive scale.

 A significant amount of work is being done in this area, so global health and development is less neglected than our other high-priority cause areas.
-Over $160 billion USD is given each year by wealthy countries in the form of grants and loans to support countries in need.[^1] However, much of this is not spent as effectively as it could be, and there is an enormous amount of work to be done, so there is still room more funding.
+Over $160 billion USD is given each year by wealthy countries in the form of grants and loans to support countries in need.
+However, much of this is not spent as effectively as it could be, and there is an enormous amount of work to be done, so there is still a need for more funding.